 Deutsche Bank has issued and made available to its shareholders the declaration prescribed by Sec.
 161 of the German Stock Corporation Act (AktG)."

 III.
 MAJOR SHAREHOLDERS

-The text of the section "Major Shareholders" (as replaced by the Fourth Supplement) on page 49 of the Registration Document is replaced by the following text:
+The text of the section "Major Shareholders" on page 54 of the Registration Document is replaced by the following text: